mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/runs/log-metric`` | ``POST``    |
 +----------------------------------------+-------------+

-API to log a metric for a run.
+Log a metric for a run.
 Metrics key-value pair that record a single ``float`` measure.
 During a single execution of a run, a particular metric can be logged several times.
-Backend will keep track of historical values along with timestamps.
+Backend keeps track of historical values along with timestamps.